chanm003/airsupport/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Run `gulp aspx` to generate a `dist/index.aspx` from `dist/index.html`

 ## Running unit tests